aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

 This function accepts a single argument:

 - this argument can either be a query that resolves to a string or a string literal.
-  - NOTE: Any part of the query that does not resolve to a string is skipped[this means that if you have a query that resolves to multiple strings and the 2nd resolved value is not a string, but the 3rd is the result will contain 2 values]

 The return value for this function is a query where each string that was resolved from the input is parsed into its json value